State Reef Fish Survey

 How do I sign up?

-If you are a Gulf Reef Fish Angler, your designation will remain valid until it expires and will meet the new SRFS statewide requirement.
-You do not need a State Reef Fish Angler designation until your current Gulf designation expires.
+If you are a Gulf Reef Fish Angler, you do not need a State Reef Fish Angler designation until your current Gulf designation expires.

-This information helps improve recreational catch estimates, allow for improved reef fish stock assessments, and provide enhanced management opportunities.
-Better, more precise data will provide a clearer picture of the health of reef fish stocks throughout the state and help ensure the long-term sustainability of recreational fishing in Florida.
+Better, more precise data provides a clearer picture of the health of reef fish stocks throughout the state and helps ensure the long-term sustainability of recreational fishing in Florida.
 Your participation is crucial to the success of these efforts!